Please see the calendar for details of our services.

 A programme showing the month’s services is on the church notice board along with a list of the charities to whom the church have donated for that year.

-The Churchwardens and Vicar know, and are known, by almost all parishioners, and much lay visiting occurs as a matter of course, being a small community.
+The Churchwardens and Associate Priest know, and are known, by almost all parishioners, and much lay visiting occurs as a matter of course, being a small community.

 The occasional special services also give rise to regular pastoral care, are well attended and give opportunity for outreach.